HoWingYip/music-server/README.md

 ### SSH tunnel

 The author tunnels SSH traffic over an ngrok TCP tunnel because she's poor.
-Should you choose to do the same, you'll need an ngrok account with a valid payment method added. (ngrok TCP tunnels are free-of-charge as of 21 Sep 2024, but they require a payment method for abuse prevention.)
+Should you choose to do the same, you'll need an ngrok account with a valid payment method added. (ngrok TCP tunnels are free-of-charge as of 21 Sep 2024, but require a payment method for abuse prevention.)

 Setup is simple.
 In `tunnel/.env.tunnel`, set `NGROK_AUTHTOKEN=your_ngrok_authtoken`.